-From the use of RFID implants to 3D printed drugs, digital tattoos, mind-reading exoskeletons, there are more than a few mind-blowing innovations coming to the healthcare and medical industries.
+From RFID implants to 3D printed drugs, digital tattoos, mind-reading exoskeletons, more than a few mind-blowing innovations are coming to the healthcare and medical industries.

 Invisible Healthcare and Digital Tattoos

-With all the developments in 3D printing and circuit printing technologies, flexible materials, and electronics, the application of the so-called electronic or digital tattoos is now possible.
-There are some researchers using graphene or gold nanorods, or different polymers that have rubber backings to apply this tattoo to the skin without causing any type of irritation.
-There are some experts that believe these tattoos or skin patches are really just the beginning and show what may be possible in the future with other skin techniques, such as makeup, tanning, and henna.
+With all the developments in 3D printing and circuit printing technologies, flexible materials, and electronics, the so-called electronic or digital tattoo application is now possible.
+Some researchers use graphene or gold nanorods or different polymers with rubber backings to apply this tattoo to the skin without causing any irritation.
+Some experts believe these tattoos or skin patches are really just the beginning and show what may be possible in the future with other skin techniques, such as makeup, tanning, and henna.

 The materials being used are waterproof, flexible, and completely impervious to twisting and stretching.
 This is combined with the tiny electrodes that have the ability to record and transmit information about the person wearing them to a smartphone or another connected device.
-It’s predicted that soon they may be able to help healthcare professionals not only monitor but also diagnose serious health conditions, such as sleep disorders, brain activities, heart activities of premature babies, heart arrhythmia, and more, all in a non-invasive manner.
-Also, with the ability to track vital signs 24 hours per day, without needing to charge up a device, it’s a great option for those who are at a higher risk for stroke.
-While the technology isn’t quite there yet, there is an array of promising solutions on the market currently.
+It’s predicted that soon they may be able to help healthcare professionals monitor and diagnose serious health conditions, such as sleep disorders, brain activities, heart activities of premature babies, heart arrhythmia, and more, all in a non-invasive manner.
+Also, with the ability to track vital signs 24 hours per day, without needing to charge up a device, it’s a great option for those at a higher risk for stroke.
+While the technology isn’t quite there yet, there are currently many promising solutions on the market.

 Integrated Healthcare Apps (Paging Dr. Siri)

-Today, you can find apps that are either currently available or in the advanced development stages that are remaking the ability of your smartphones and allowing your doctor to keep tabs with what is going on with your health.
-The first of these apps were approved by the FDA in 2012, which let your doctor take a remote EKG virtually anywhere you are connected.
+Today, you can find apps that are either currently available or in the advanced development stages that are remaking your smartphones’ ability and allowing your doctor to keep tabs on what is going on with your health.
+The FDA approved the first of these apps in 2012, which lets your doctor take a remote EKG virtually anywhere you are connected.